Agoo: World War II

 The Japanese 47th Infantry and 4th Tank Regiment were confronted by heavy weather, however, and were thus delayed and dispersed.
 They landed at about 7:30 A.M. on a four-mile stretch of beach all the way from Agoo to just north of Damortis.

-Agoo is thus recorded in WWII annals as one of the Japanese staging points for the Battle of Rosario.
+Agoo is thus recorded in World War II annals as one of the Japanese staging points for the Battle of Rosario.

 Martial law

 The beginning of the 1970s marked a period of turmoil and change in the Philippines because Ferdinand Marcos had used foreign debt to fund too many public works projects just before his 1969 reelection campaign, which led to the 1969 Philippine economic crisis and the First Quarter Storm protests.
 La Union residents mostly did not speak up about the economic stresses they were experiencing, but when Marcos declared martial law in 1972, Agoo was included with the rest of the country.

 Marcos' efforts to consolidate political power did not get much resistance in the La Union, including Agoo, since Marcos' use of violent methods for stifling dissent thus mostly took place in other provinces, such as nearby Abra, Kalinga, and Mountain Province.
 Marcos also had strong political ties to La Union, notably Jose D. Aspiras whom he appointed as Tourism Minister.
 He also allowed the powerful family factions (which had dominated La Union politics since before the American colonial era) to stay in place.

 But there were some Agoo natives, such as then-Davao Archbishop Antonio L. Mabutas, who spoke against the human rights abuses during martial law.
 Since Bishop Mabutas was in Davao at the time, he was aware of human rights abuses in that city, particularly the torture and killings of church workers.
 The pastoral letter he wrote against Martial law, "Reign of Terror in the Countryside," is notable for having been the first pastoral to be written against Marcos' martial law administration, and even doubly so because Mabutas was considered a conservative within the Catholic church hierarchy in the Philippines.